How Federal Income Tax Is Calculated

 Key 2026 Tax Credits:

-- Child Tax Credit: Up to $2,000 per qualifying child under 17.
-Partially refundable up to $1,700 per child.
+- Child Tax Credit: Up to $2,000 per qualifying child under 17; partially refundable up to $1,700/child

-- Lifetime Learning Credit: Up to $2,000 per tax return for tuition and education expenses.
+- Lifetime Learning Credit: Up to $2,000 per return for education expenses beyond the first four years

-- Child and Dependent Care Credit: Up to 35% of $3,000 ($6,000 for two or more) in qualifying childcare expenses.
+- Child and Dependent Care Credit: Up to 35% of $3,000 (or $6,000 for two+ dependents) in qualifying childcare costs

-- Saver's Credit: Up to $1,000 ($2,000 married) for contributions to a retirement account by lower-income workers.
+- Saver's Credit: Up to $1,000 ($2,000 married) for lower-income workers contributing to retirement accounts

 Non-Refundable vs. Refundable Credits